yiisoft/view/docs/use-in-web-environment.md

 ## Registering meta tags

 Web pages usually need to generate various meta tags.
-Similar to page title, meta tags appear in the `<head>` section.
-In order to specify which meta tags to add, two methods are provided:
+Like page title, meta tags appear in the `<head>` section.
+To specify which meta tags to add, two methods are provided:

 ```php
 // Creates a meta tag from an array of attributes: